hsarfraz/finncrime-textbook-notes/case study.md

 <ins> Money Mule vs. Smurf </ins>

 * A money mule is someone who wittingly or un-wittingly transfers illegal cash to another account.
 An example is if a student is told that they can do a job where they can earn money by transporting cash
-* A smurf is a paid agent in the criminal operation and they are tasked with transporting the money into multiple bank accounts while being under the CTR threshold
+   * A smurf is a type of money mule who is a paid agent in the criminal operation and they are tasked with transporting the money into multiple bank accounts while being under the CTR threshold

 ---